pyx-partners/dmgd/blockchain/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/pyx-partners/dmgd/blockchain)

-Package blockchain implements Prova block handling and chain selection rules.
+Package blockchain implements DMG block handling and chain selection rules.
 The test coverage is currently only around 60%, but will be increasing over time.
 See `test_coverage.txt` for the gocov coverage report.
 Alternatively, if you are running a POSIX OS, you can run the `cov_report.sh` script for a real-time report.
 Package blockchain is licensed under the liberal ISC license.

-This package has intentionally been designed so it can be used as a standalone package for any projects needing to handle processing of blocks into the Prova block chain.
+This package has intentionally been designed so it can be used as a standalone package for any projects needing to handle processing of blocks into the DMG block chain.

 ## Installation and Updating